MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 ---
 title: Governance actions to control connected apps
-description: This article lists and describes all the governance actions that can be taken in Cloud App Security and the log messages that track them. ms.date: 12/16/2020 ms.topic: how-to
+description: This article lists and describes all the governance actions that can be taken in Defender for Cloud Apps and the log messages that track them. ms.date: 12/16/2020 ms.topic: how-to
 ---